cncf/tag-security/assessments/guide/self-assessment.md

 desired functionality.
 Actors only need to be separate, if they are isolated in some way.
-For example, if a service has a database and a front-end API, but if a vulnerability in either one would compromise the other, then the distinction between the database and front-end are not relevant.
+For example, if a service has a database and a front-end API, but if a vulnerability in either one would compromise the other, then the distinction between the database and front-end is not relevant.

 The means by which actors are isolated should also be described, as this is often what prevents an attacker from moving laterally after a compromise.